My Reading Course

 With my course, students start to read individual words on the first day.

-There is no need for learning and teaching reading to be difficult and painful.
+There is no need for reading to be difficult and painful.
 You only need to spend a few minutes a day to help your child succeed.
 And most parents who use my course don't have a lot of time to sit and teach reading.
 That's why my course has been set out so that the student does most of the work - and after the first couple of minutes, you just listen while you go on doing the household chores!

-It's that easy because it's all set out.
+The course is easy because it's all set out.
 Every word.
 You never need to invent work, and your child or student doesn't have to worry about context clues, constructing their own meaning, thinking about which technique to use to read a word, or having to guess.
 Instead, he or she learns to sound out the words and just read what is actually on the page!